 - Signed a deal with Tesla to supply lithium to the EV maker

 - Some have voiced concerns to environmental regulators over the company’s mine

 5. Ganfeng Lithium

 Ganfeng’s earnings report shows positive signs for investors.
-Its profit grew nearly 6% from Q1 2022 to Q2, the last quarter for which it has announced earnings.
-Revenue topped $9 billion in Q2 2022, a 269.42% increase year over year.
-On its balance sheet, we see increasing capital and assets, and the company doesn’t have much debt.
+Its full-year profits quadrupled from 2021 to 2022 on revenue that grew 274% during the same period.
+Its balance sheet shows increasing capital and assets, and the company doesn’t have much debt.
 Overall, it appears to be one of the best lithium stocks to invest in.

 - Third-largest lithium producer

 - Healthy profit margins